7Mcking/KopernikusAutoTest/README.md

 ##### Question 5:Any other comments about your solution?
-* Yes for some reason camera 20 takes considerably greater amount of time in getting duplicates also it doesn't do a god job in removing the dublicates!
-Stoll figuring out.
+* Yes for some reason camera 20 takes considerably greater amount of time in getting duplicates also it doesn't do a god job in removing the duplicates!
+Still figuring out.
-* I guess I have said enough 😊.
-I hope my sollution impresses you and looking forward to hear from you guys soon!
+* I guess this is all 😊.
+Looking forward to hear from you guys soon!
 Fingers crossed!